Use AI with formulas

 • You must be the workbook or data model owner or be granted Can explore or Can edit document permission.

-• You must be assigned an account type with the Use AI features permission enabled.
+• You must be assigned an account type with the Use AI with formulas permission enabled.
 See Account types.

 Write a formula with AI